daltonmatos/kk2-firmware/Readme.txt

 ==================================
 The KK2.1 boards can also be used as a stand-alone (servo) gimbal controller.
 When this feature is active the board will boot into Gimbal Controller mode directly and servos will run without arming the KK2 controller.

 This feature is enabled by selecting 'Gimbal Controller' from the Extra Features sub-menu and then pushing the YES button.
+To exit this feature and return to normal flight controller mode, select "Exit Gimbal Mode" from the KK2 main menu.
 The KK2 controller must be restarted after the Gimbal Controller mode has been changed.

 Observe:
 - Servos must be connected to M7 (roll) and M8 (pitch).